felixlopz/hubrise-test-task/content/apps/deliveroo/en/overview.md

   description: Deliveroo overview and why restaurants and convenience stores should connect it to HubRise.
 With a connection orders are sent to your working tools - EPOS, KDS.
 path_override: /
 app_info:
-  category: Online ordering and food delivery
+  category: Food Ordering Platforms
-  availability:
+  availability: Worldwide
-  price_range:
+  price_range: Free for HubRise subscribed users
   website: https://deliveroo.co.uk
   contact:
 ---